jesusg703/tmpdrop/README.md

 # tmpdrop

-A self-hosted, temporary file sharing service.
-Upload a file, share the link, and it disappears when the timer runs out.
+A self-hosted, temporary file sharing service **with built-in format conversion**.
+Upload a file, share the link, convert it if you need to, and it disappears when the timer runs out.

 Written in Go with **only the standard library**.
 A single static binary, an embedded web UI, a JSON manifest for metadata and local disk for storage.

 ## Features

-- HTTP upload and download of files stored locally.
-- Per-file lifetime (default TTL) with automatic expiration and a background sweeper.
+- 📤 Temporary file sharing — drag, drop, copy the link
+- 🔄 On-demand format conversion: audio, video, images, documents, e-books
+- ⏱️ Automatic expiration, per file
+- 🔢 Download limits and per-file passwords
+- 📦 Self-hosted in one `docker compose up`
+- 🔒 No account, no sign-up, no telemetry

+### Under the hood

 - Configurable limits: maximum file size, total storage, per-client quota and per-client file count.
-- Optional link expiry by download count (`max_downloads`); the file is deleted as soon as the last allowed download is delivered.
 - Range requests, so a preview can seek and a cut download resumes.
 Ranged and `HEAD` requests never spend a download.
-- Minimalist dark web UI: drag-and-drop upload, a copy button for the share link, in-browser preview, convert and delete.
-- Conversion to other formats through [ConvertX](https://github.com/C4illin/ConvertX), included and working out of the box (the account is created automatically), and hidden entirely when you turn it off.
+- Passwords are verified server-side with PBKDF2 and rate limited per client, so the interface works the same over plain HTTP as it does behind TLS.
+- Uploads and conversions stream to disk: memory use does not track file size.
+- The manifest is written atomically, and a sweeper reclaims expired files and orphaned blobs.
 - Logging, panic recovery, security headers and graceful shutdown.
-- Unit and integration tests; Makefile with `build`, `test` and `lint`.
 - No external assets: the page pulls nothing from the internet at runtime.
 - Containerised with a multi-stage Dockerfile; the image runs as an unprivileged user on a read-only root filesystem.